 Best Surge Protector for Garage Door Opener

-In doing my research. these three surge protectors were very highly rated, both on Amazon and by garage door opener installers.
+While researching, I found three single-outlet surge protectors to test that were highly rated by Amazon customers and garage door opener installers.

 Only the LiftMaster\Chamberlain unit is specifically designed for your garage door opener.
 However, each one of these would be something I’d consider.

-My favorite overall, and the surge protector that’s connected to my garage door opener right now is the Tripp-Lite ISOBLOK2.
+My favorite overall, and the surge protector connected to my garage door opener right now, is the Tripp-Lite ISOBLOK2.

 I’ve been a fan of Tripp-Lite surge protectors for a long time.
-In fact, they were one of the winners of my garage surge protector article.
-They’ve always had some really good technology in their products.
+In fact, they were one of the winners of my garage surge protector roundup.
+They’ve always had some outstanding technology in their products.

-The LiftMaster 990LM and Chamberlain CLSS1 are the same device, just branded specifically for each company.
+The LiftMaster 990LM and Chamberlain CLSS1 are identical devices, just explicitly branded for each company.

-The LiftMaster 990LM is unique because it allows you to plug the wires for your garage door sensors into the surge protector to cover them as well.
+The LiftMaster 990LM is unique because it allows you to plug the wires for your garage door sensors into the surge protector to protect them.

-One one hand, I see the point of making sure that all parts of the circuit are protected.
-However, adding new wiring for all of my sensors was more effort than I wanted, so I skipped that part.
+Although I appreciate wanting to protect every part of the garage door opener’s circuit, adding new wiring for all of my sensors was more effort than I wanted, so I skipped that part.

-So we’ll just be looking at the single receptacle part of this surge protector.
+So we’ll only look at the single receptacle part of this surge protector.

 The LiftMaster 990LM is only rated to protect against a surge of 761 joules, which is around half of the Tripp-Lite’s capacity.
 What’s worse, they don’t list their clamping voltage anywhere that I can see.

-The casing is made of plastic, but doesn’t feel cheap at all.
-I like that it’s very low profile, only being about an inch higher than the outlet itself.
+The casing is made of plastic but still feels durable.
+I like that it’s a low-profile surge protector, only about an inch higher than the outlet itself.

-The LiftMaster 990LM doesn’t offer as much protection at the Tripp-Lite and isn’t as durable as the Tripp-Lite.
-That cost it points in my comparison.
+The LiftMaster 990LM doesn’t absorb as much excess energy and isn’t as durable as the Tripp-Lite.
+That lost some points in this comparison.

-Still, if you want to protect your garage door opener’s sensors, or just need a single receptacle surge protector that doesn’t take up a lot of space, then this is a good option.
+However, if you want the smallest surge protector possible or want to protect your garage door opener’s sensors, this is a good option.

 The least expensive option that I found was the Nippon Protect-RF, and it’s the only one that I can’t recommend.

-With an anemic 175 joules of protection, it’s not much better than the internal surge protection in your garage door opener.
+With only 175 joules of protection, it’s not much better than the internal surge protection in your garage door opener.

 It does have some decent protection against voltage fluctuations.
 It’ll automatically shut off if it senses higher than 140 volts or lower than 90 volts, which is nice.

 When you first plug in the Protect-RF, it goes through a four-minute cycle to get a baseline of your AC power.
-During that time you won’t be able to use whatever’s plugged into it.
+During that time, you won’t be able to use it.

-Of course, because I didn’t read the instructions, that led to a few minutes of me wondering if I did something wrong.
+Of course, because I didn’t read the product manual, that led to a few minutes of me wondering if I did something wrong.

-To help understand the comparison, it’s important to get a basic understanding of surge protectors.
+To better understand the comparison, getting a basic understanding of surge protectors is important.

 Don’t worry.
 I’ll make this as painless as possible. :)